SpineEventEngine/SpineEventEngine.github.io/docs/index.md

 <a name="protocolbuffers"></a>

-### Working with protocol buffers
+### Working with Protocol Buffers

-By default Spine Event Engine uses *protocol buffers*, Google’s mature open source mechanism for serializing structured data (although it can be used with other data formats such as JSON).
-You can find out lots more about protocol buffers in the [Protocol Buffers documentation](https://developers.google.com/protocol-buffers/docs/overview).
+By default Spine Event Engine uses *Protocol Buffers*, Google’s mature open source mechanism for serializing structured data (although it can be used with other data formats such as JSON).
+You can find out lots more about Protocol Buffers in the [Protocol Buffers documentation](https://developers.google.com/protocol-buffers/docs/overview).

-#### Protocol buffer versions
+#### Protocol Buffer versions

-While protocol buffers have been available for open source users for some time, Spine uses a new flavor of protocol buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
-This is currently available as an beta release in Java and C++, with an alpha release for JavaNano (Android Java), Python, and Ruby from [the protocol buffers Github repo](https://github.com/google/protobuf/releases), as well as a Go language generator from [the golang/protobuf Github repo](https://github.com/golang/protobuf), with more languages in development.
+While Protocol Buffers have been available for open source users for some time, Spine uses a new flavor of Protocol Buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
+This is currently available as an beta release in Java and C++, with an alpha release for JavaNano (Android Java), Python, and Ruby from [the Protocol Buffers Github repo](https://github.com/google/protobuf/releases), as well as a Go language generator from [the golang/protobuf Github repo](https://github.com/golang/protobuf), with more languages in development.
 You can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3), and see the major differences from the current default version in the [release notes](https://github.com/google/protobuf/releases).